Root50199/Uiscias/README.md

 # Uiscias

+## 1/22 No update needed

-## 1/15  updated for patch.
+1/15  updated for patch.
 Released bri effects.
 Please open a github issue if any of the mods seem to not load correctly.

 All client modifications are against Nexon's ToS, use at your own risk.
 Intended solely for Mabinogi (North America).